kptdev/kpt/package-examples/helloworld-set/README.md

 The package contains a function pipeline in the `Kptfile` which has one `apply-setter` function.
 The `apply-setter` function allows you to set a simple value throughout the package configuration.
-In this case the value of the setter goes into the `patch.yaml`.
-You can set the target environment variable to a value different of your choice (different than `foobar`)
+In this case you can set the replicas, image, tag and http port of a simple application.

   pipeline:
     mutators: